p-en-o-cw-2016/p-en-o-cw-2016/world_description_file_format.md

 "obstacle_ball" x y z // zero or more lines; not applicable to Milestones 1.3 and 1.4
 ```

+Above, quoted text indicates text that must appear literally rather than be replaced by a number; the quotes themselves must not appear in the world description file.
+See the example below.

 The wind lines are sequences of the form
 ```
 time1 value1 time2 value2 time3 value3 ... timeN valueN